The Neuroscience Behind Gratitude: Improving the Employee Experience

 Expressing gratitude at work is not just a passing fad.
 Gratitude and the neuroscience behind it are part of human psychology.
 You may find it easy to say ‘thank you’ to colleagues and coworkers you see in the office, but it may take a little more effort to express gratitude to remote workers, and to allow everyone across your organization to witness examples of gratitude in action, even if they didn’t happen to be within earshot.

 Our employee engagement solution, Connects, gives employers and employees a place to give and receive thanks, and express their gratitude.
-And now, with the integration of THI within the platform, organizations can access a complete suite of tools that supply the data leaders need to create a workplace that fosters gratitude, improves the employee experience, increases productivity, and creates a thriving company culture.
+Now, with the integration of THI within the platform, organizations can access a complete suite of tools that supply the data leaders need to create a workplace that fosters gratitude, improves the employee experience, increases productivity, and creates a thriving company culture.

 Giving thanks for sustainable business practices